-3.5 Equipment Standards Not Covered by a Federal or SIP Rule and Not Instituted as an Emission Cap or Operating Limit

-3.5.1 The Permittee shall ensure emissions from the gel coat and resin operations (Emission Unit IDs.
+- 3.5 Equipment Standards Not Covered by a Federal or SIP Rule and Not Instituted as an Emission Cap or Operating Limit - 3.5.1 The Permittee shall ensure emissions from the gel coat and resin operations (Emission Unit IDs.
 GC01, LM01, and LM02) are controlled by air filters at all times the gel coat and resin operations are in operation.
-The Permittee shall perform filter changes for these spray booths within 24 hours of whenever the static pressure drop across the filter systems falls outside the manufacturer's recommended value.
+The Permittee shall ensure filters are in place and in good condition, once per day of operation.

 [391-3-1-.02(a)(10)]